The complete HSP Framework

 Resource Allocation

-Where do attention, energy and mental capacity go?
+Where do attention, energy and processing capacity go?

 How HSP has developed